roman-milk/roman-milk.github.io/a-con-game-interrupted.md

  "Of course not baby."

  "It occurred to me while I was in that closet that what I really wanted was to be punished for having you fuck that stranger.
 Not physical punishment, but mental.
 I felt like you should have humiliated me.
 You know, things like calling me a wimp, saying that my cock was worthless and that's why you had to pick up strangers.
 Telling them to make you pregnant because I wasn't man enough to do it."
-Report_Story #2